 Traders and Barbarians

 In Traders and Barbarians three new trade hexes are introduced.
 Also wagons are introduced, with these wagons players deliver commodities from one trade hex to another.
 Successful deliveries yield victory points and gold.
-Delivering commodities is made difficult by barbarians that occupy the road and a limited and costfully amount of movements for the wagons.
+Delivering commodities is made difficult by barbarians that occupy the road and a limited and costly amount of movements for the wagons.
 This expansion really adds to the game.
 The wagons and commodities are a new element to gain victory points, which I really enjoy.

 The new additions

 In the Friendly Robber the Robber can’t be used to steal cards from a player who only has 2 victory points.
-I don’t really like this variant, but if you play with little children you might want to use it.
+Personally I don’t really like this variant, but if you play with little children you might want to use it.

 In Catan Event Cards the dice is replaced by Event Cards.
 The number on the Event Card determines which hexes produces resources, much like when rolling the dice, but additionally the card can have an event.
 These events are quite similar to some of the development cards.
 As a big fan of strategy I’m always somewhat hesitant to play games with dice; it makes it harder to try out strategies, because it can be hard to distinguish between good strategy and just being lucky.
 That’s why I really like this variant.